TergBug/DeveloperCRUD-Epam-pet-project/README.md

 It uses MySQL database as a storage.

-User is able to create, read (get by ID of get all), update and delete data.
+User is able to create, read (get by ID or get all), update and delete data.

 Layers:
 >model - POJO classes